Chef Contributor Covenant Code of Conduct

 NOTE: If you are in a physical space – for example, Chef Conf, Meetup, etc. – please see the Physical Spaces Code of Conduct.

-When a Community Organizer or Project Maintainer notices someone behaving in a way that is outside of our guidelines (a violator), the Community Advocate should make every reasonable attempt to help curtail that behavior.
+When a Community Organizer or Project Maintainer notices someone behaving in a way that’s outside of our guidelines (a violator), the Community Advocate should make every reasonable attempt to help curtail that behavior.
 The Community Advocate may:

-The Community Advocate should take the following steps if the behavior is not brought in-line with our guidelines or the incident is not resolved:
+The Community Advocate should take the following steps if the behavior isn’t brought in-line with our guidelines or the incident isn’t resolved:

 Documenting Incidents